eoap/inference-eoap/docs/cwl-workflow/stage-and-cog.md

 ### Goal

 Run the _stage-and-cog.cwl_ CWL Workflow that that stages a Sentinel-2 Level-1C from the CDSE and converts/resamples its assets to COG.

+### Lab

+This step has a dedicated lab available at `/workspace/inference-eoap/practice-labs/Application steps/01 - Stage-and-cog.ipynb`

 ### Dependencies